-Personalisation means knowing something about a specific individual and usually involves inferring something meaningful about his or her interests in real time.
+Personalization means knowing something about a specific individual and usually involves inferring something meaningful about his or her interests in real time.
 This would be impossible to do by hand, but automation makes it possible, even for anonymous site traffic.
 But it also means that marketers have to relinquish some control to an algorithm – not an easy thing to do.

-Well, we certainly can.
+Yes, you can combine audience segmentation and personalization.
 Here’s how to do it with your content:

 Now, you have your pool of content – typically a weekly blog post, and 10-20 gated content items: your eBooks, webinars, etc. Let’s say your content team has 11 such items.